top of page

 • This clause covers the setting of key performance indicators and key activity indicators (KPI, and KAI).
 KPI represents metrics that can be used to measure the results of TPM.
 KAI represents metrics to measure the status of TPM activities over time.
 It is important to assure that the KPI and KAI are aligned with business goals, and key management indicators (KMI) based on the goals of the factory.

 • Section 5.2 lists and describes 30 KPIs for measurement.
 Each KPI is listed based on areas of PQCDSME (described in clause 3).
 It describes in detail, examples of important KPIs and includes a clear description of each and how it is calculated.
-Sections 5.2.2.1 through 5.2.24 detail an important metric called OEE (overall equipment effectiveness) This is an important overall performance metric
+Sections 5.2.2.1 through 5.2.24 detail an important metric called OEE (overall equipment effectiveness) This is an important overall performance metric for a machine line.

 • Section 5.3 contains a listing of 23 KAI metrics to monitor the activities in all of the TPM pillars.
 For example, the Focused improvement pillar can count the number of improvements made or the number of suggestions made by employees.